Editor-in-chief

 Mike Watson is a theorist, critic and curator based in Italy who is principally focused on the relation between art, new media and politics.
 He holds a PhD in Philosophy from Goldsmiths College and has curated at both the 55th and 56th Venice Biennale.
 In May 2016 he published a book entitled Towards a Conceptual Militancy for ZerO books.
 Mike has written regularly for Artforum, Frieze, Art Review, Radical Philosophy and Hyperallergic.
 He lectures at John Cabot University and The American University of Rome.

-Minna Valjakka, National University of Singapore (SG)
+Minna Valjakka, Leiden University (NL)

 Prof. dr. Minna Valjakka, is an art historian focusing on urban creativity and environmental art in East and Southeast Asian cities with an interdisciplinary approach.
 In January 2022, she joined Leiden University Centre for the Arts in Society (LUCAS) as Professor of Art History, specifically contemporary art history and theory in a global perspective.
 Her main research interests focus on artistic and creative practices in urban public space in East and Southeast Asia, and in relation to civil society formation.
 Through a locally-embedded long-term engagements at the interface of Art Studies, Urban Studies and Environmental Humanities, she examines urban creativity as a response to the distinctive trajectories of environmental issues, geopolitical circumstances, and translocal mediations.
 Prof. Valjakka has published extensively, including journal articles in Cultural Studies, City, Culture and Society, Urban Design International, and China Information, among others.
 She has also written book chapters, exhibition essays, and co-edited volumes, such as Visual Arts, Representations, and Interventions in Contemporary China.
 Urbanized Interface (AUP, 2018).
 Besides her academic work, she also collaborates with museums in terms of research exhibitions, talks and publications.

-Myrto Tsilimpounidi, Institute for Sociology of the Slovak Academy of Sciences (SK)
+Myrto Tsilimpounidi, Slovak Academy of Sciences (SK)

 Myrto Tsilimpounidi is a social researcher and photographer.
 Her research focuses on the interface between urbanism, culture, and innovative methodologies.
 She is the author of Sociology of Crisis: Visualising Urban Austerity (Routledge, 2016) and the co-editor of Remapping Crisis: A Guide to Athens (Zero Books, 2014) and Street Art & Graffiti: Reading, Writing & Representing the City (Routledge, 2017).
 Myrto is a Marie Curie Fellow at the Institute for Sociology of the Slovak Academy of Sciences & the co-founder of the Autonomous Feminist Research Centre in Athens.

-Pedro Soares Neves, University of Lisbon (PT)
+Pedro Soares Neves, University of Lisbon/Urban Creativity Conference/AP2 Open Access Journals (PT)

 Pedro Soares Neves, 1976, is a multidisciplinary and post graduate academic training in Design and Urbanism (Lisbon, Barcelona and Rome).
 Urban designer and consultant of several municipality and national wide institutions in their approaches to informal visual signs production (Graffiti, Street Art, Urban Creativity).
 Experienced practitioner and academic, co-organizer of the Lisbon Street Art; Urban Creativity Conference and ongoing Scientific Journal and International Research Topic (Urbancreativity.org).